engineervix/zm-ictaz/docs/part-7.md

     <li>
-        A hearing before the Professional Ethics and Compliance Committee shall, for all purposes, and in particular for the purposes of Chapter XI of the Penal Code <Annotation v-tooltip="'Cap.
-87'" />, be deemed to be a judicial proceeding.
+        A hearing before the Professional Ethics and Compliance Committee shall, for all purposes, and in particular for the purposes of Chapter XI of the Penal Code <Annotation tooltip-content="Cap.
+87" />, be deemed to be a judicial proceeding.
     </li>
     <li>